directory

 Edward's unhappy sons do bid thee flourish.

-Enter the Ghost of LADY ANNE
+The Ghost of QUEEN ANNE rises.

-Ghost of LADY ANNE To KING RICHARD III
+Ghost of LADY ANNE[To KING RICHARD III]

-Richard, thy wife, that wretched Anne thy wife, 165
+Richard, thy wife, that wretched Anne thy wife,

 That never slept a quiet hour with thee,